Present Simple Affirmative Negative ESL Games, Activities and Worksheets

 ESL Present Simple Negative Worksheet - Grammar Exercises: Gap-fill, Error Correction, Rewriting Sentences, Writing Sentences from Prompts - Elementary (A1-A2) - 25 minutes

 This useful isn't or doesn't worksheet helps students learn and practice third-person singular auxiliary verbs in present simple negative sentences.
 Students start by completing present simple negative sentences with isn't or doesn't.
 Next, students identify errors in present simple negative sentences and correct them.
-Students then move on to use words to make complete present simple negative sentences with isn't or doesn't.
-Finally, students do a gap-fill exercise where they use words from a box to complete present simple negative sentences.
+Students then move on to use prompts to make present simple negative sentences with isn't or doesn't.
+Finally, students use words from a box to complete present simple negative sentences.

 Isn't or Doesn't Worksheet Preview